isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Copying a cohort
 ================

-Copying a cohort can only be done from the cohort details page of the cohort you are want to copy.
+Copying a cohort can only be done from the cohort details page of the cohort you want to copy.

-When you are looking at the cohort you wish to copy, select the “Make A Copy” item from the top right menu.
+When you are looking at the cohort you wish to copy, select Duplicate from the top menu.

 This will take you to your copy of the cohort.